Using Analytics to Foster Business Success

 The MS-DAE is ideal for those who wish to develop expertise in the analysis and optimization of data to solve problems and support decision-making.
-For those more interested in the process of generating, collecting, and mining data by developing algorithms and computational tools, Northeastern’s College of Computer and Information Science also offers a Master of Science in Data Science (MSDS).
+For those more interested in the process of generating, collecting, and mining data by developing algorithms and computational tools, Northeastern’s Khoury College of Computer Sciences also offers a Master of Science in Data Science (MSDS).

 Irrespective of your engineering major, you will gain rigorous analytical skills and research experience through technically advanced core courses in operations research, statistics, data mining, database management, and visualization.
 You can further specialize your degree with flexible electives from diverse disciplines across colleges at Northeastern in areas such as:

 - Business Analytics

 Upon graduation with your MS-DAE degree, you’ll be prepared to take on a data analysis position in any industry or to enter a doctoral program in areas including engineering healthcare, business, finance, security, or sustainability.

 Students enrolled in the MS in Data Analytics Engineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
 Students should consult their faculty advisor regarding these options.
 The MS in Data Analytics Engineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.
 The MS in Data Analytics is available on Northeastern’s campus in Boston, MA and at the regional campus in Seattle, WA.
 For 2019, new students admitted to the MS in Data Analytics Engineering program in Seattle, Washington are eligible to receive a 25% tuition scholarship.